alonisser/introduction-rabbitmq/presentation.md

 # Belery - conclusion

 * Scales well, as long as we provide a connection to a "message broker" that we can consume messages from

+--

 * THIS IS A PSEUDO CODE, don't expect this to work "as is", you can use Belery older brother: Celery.
 That would handle most of the things this code elegantly avoids

+--

-* Actually I lied, Distributed Task Queue isn't a great example for the message driven pattern, but most of you are familiar with.
+* Actually I lied, Distributed Task Queue isn't a great example for the message driven pattern, but most of us are familiar with.
 So let's look at a better example.

 ---